A fine image of the small Sand Partridge in the Arava Valley near Eilat by Dave Barnes.

 At about 400 m (1300 ft) below sea level the shoreline of this inland lake is the lowest land in the world.
 The water in the lake is six times saltier than sea water.

 Spring bird migration usually lasts from March to May, and peaks from mid-March to early April, which also happens to be the best time to look for flowers.
 During March it is also possible to see some lingering winter bird visitors.
+Late March is the peak time for the greatest variety of species but later in spring is the best time to find the specialities, around the third week of April.
 Autumn bird migration usually lasts from September to November.
 During the northern winter December to February is the best time for birds.

 Birds of the Middle East by R Porter and S Aspinall.
 Helm, 2010 (Second Edition).